 Dhaamu

 Dhaamu is an Indian actor, best known for Tamil cinema.
-Dhaamu began their career in 1992.
-With 30 credits to their name and an average audience rating of 7.0, Dhaamu remains one of the most prolific and celebrated talents in the industry.
+Dhaamu began their career in 1992 and has been a prominent figure in the industry for over 34 years.
+With 30 credits to their name, Dhaamu remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Dhaamu's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones